LessDrama/codingexcercise/readme.md

 ## Instruction

 This template already provides the endpoints necessary for the url shortener app.
-There are 3 endpoints:
+There are 3 endpoints found on `urls.py`:

 - The `/create` for creating shorturl.
 - The `/<key>` for redirecting shorturl.